 The museum does an excellent job of providing English language labels with each object; however, there isn’t always a lot of context provided.
-This meant that I sort of drifted through exhibits on the history of Lithuania and the museum itself without really understanding how the objects on display related to each other.
+This means that I sort of drifted through many exhibits on the history of Lithuania without really understanding how the objects on display related to each other.

-Of course, I generally like wandering rather aimlessly through history, so for the most part I happily drifted amid the wide variety of objects on display, admiring the portraits (including the wife of a couple of Czars), model of the battle of Grunwald, military gear, wooden trunks, religious objects (including a Tatar Koran), and much, much more.
+Of course, I generally like wandering rather aimlessly through history, so for the most part I happily drifted amid the wide variety of objects on display, admiring the portraits (including the wife of a couple of Czars), a model of the battle of Grunwald (pictured above), military gear, wooden trunks, religious objects (including a Tatar Quran), and much, much more.

-Then there was the New Arsenal Museum’s ethnographic textile area, with its wonderful samples of weaving, traditional costumes, and textile-related tools.
+The New Arsenal Museum also has an ethnographic textile area.
+This large exhibit includes wonderful samples of weaving, traditional costumes, and textile-related tools.